 Tubbataha, located in the Sulu Sea, is a marine reserve and a UNESCO world heritage site.
 Due to its location and dependence on weather conditions is only accessible by liveaboard and dived from March till June.

-Tubbataha located in the Sulu Sea is a marine reserve and a world UNESCO heritage site, due to its location and dependence on weather conditions is only accessible by liveaboard, and dived March till June.
-The marine reserve is made up of two reefs, referred to as North and South, both reefs enclose a sandy lagoon.
+The marine reserve comprises two reefs, referred to as North and South, and both reefs enclose a sandy lagoon.
 A lighthouse stands on an islet at the southern tip, which is used as a rookery for birds and is frequented by sea turtles.
 Tubbataha Reefs Natural Parks is home to more than 570 species of fish, 370 species of coral, 11 species of shark, and 12 species of dolphin and whale.
 There are also large numbers of nesting Hawksbill and Green sea turtles.
-Tubbataha is one of THE places to dive for scuba adventurers, both remote and ridiculously beautiful.
+Tubbataha is one of THE places to dive for scuba adventurers, both remote and remarkable.

 Your home for this trip of a lifetime is the newly renovated 39 metre Infiniti.
 A stable, steel-hulled, twin-engined, motor yacht, she has 11 cabins with four different classes to choose from, all are comfortable with modern bathrooms.

 For relaxing during your surface interval or to stargaze at night there is an outdoor lounge and a huge sundeck.
 The indoor lounge, featured on the right, has a well-stocked library, comfy sofas, and a large flat-screen television.